LogtalkDotOrg/logtalk-for-vscode/README.md

 On Windows systems, some Prolog backends such as ECLiPSe and XSB are not fully usable due to file path representation issues and backend limitations.

-Precise code navigation and quick fixes require a Prolog backend that supports accessing read term starting line but only some backends (B-Prolog, GNU Prolog, JIProlog, SICStus Prolog, SWI-Prolog, Trealla Prolog, XVM, and YAP) provide accurate line numbers.
+Several features (notably, precise code navigation, quick fixes, and refactoring operations) require a Prolog backend that supports accessing read term starting line but only some backends (B-Prolog, GNU Prolog, JIProlog, SICStus Prolog, SWI-Prolog, Trealla Prolog, XVM, and YAP) provide accurate line numbers.
 This issue is fixed for ECLiPSe in version 7.2#5 when using Logtalk 3.96.0 or later.
+XSB doesn't support accessing the starting line of read terms, preventing most features from working with this backend.

 When using the "Make - Reload" command, spurious warnings may be reported when there are multiple modified files due to out-of-order compilation.
 Although the Logtalk `make` tool attempts to avoid or minimize such warnings, they may still occur (e.g. due to circular dependencies).
 See the `make` tool documentation for details.